ckurdziel/ckurdziel.github.com/iceland.md

 ### Reykjavik
   - [Hotel Kvosin](http://kvosinhotel.is/): super cool apartment style hotels with a mini fridge/kitchen.
 Very new/clean and in the center of Rekjavik.

   - Hallgrímskirkja church.
 Super cool architecture.
 If you want pictures, get there early in the day and you'll have it all to yourself.

   - Harpa Concert Hall: beautiful architecture.
 Walk inside - there are also tours and a restaurant inside.

 <!--   - MUSEUM: THE CULTURE HOUSE : Hverfisgata 15, Reykjavik -->
   - [Icelandic Penis Museum](http://phallus.is/en/): This exists and is hilarious/bizarre.
 It's a quick trip but pretty interesting.
+  - Hot dogs (the perfect follow up to penis museum) at [Bæjarins Beztu Pylsur](https://foursquare.com/v/b%C3%A6jarins-beztu-pylsur/4b0c4d00f964a520ce3a23e3) are tasty

   - Reykjavik Art Museum - there are three of these scattered across the city.
 One ticket gets you into all three on the same day.
 Really nice to walk the city and see the art!